All Episodes

 You think I'm wrong about these little quads on the left and their desire for control.

-This is from the Madison, Wisconsin Capitol Times.
+This is from the Madison, Wisconsin Capital Times.

 First, it was a proposed ban on plastic bags.

-Now a member of the influential Madison Plan Commission wants to ban the restaurant drive-thru or at least restrict the ubiquitous symbol of America's autocentric lifestyle.
+Now a member of the influential Madison Plan Commission wants to ban the restaurant drive-through or at least restrict the ubiquitous symbol of America's autocentric lifestyle.

-Eric Sundquist, who was appointed to the citizen panel by Mayor Dave, whatever.
+Eric Sundquist, who was appointed to the citizen panel by Mayor Dave's whatever.

-A former newspaper reporter in Atlanta, now working as a researcher at the uh UW Madison's Center on Wisconsin's strategy, Eric Sundquist notes that several cities in Canada have recently moved to ban the drive-thru coffee shop or standalone fast food restaurant.
+A former newspaper reporter in Atlanta, now working as a researcher at the UW-Madison's Center on Wisconsin Strategy, Eric Sundquist, notes that several cities in Canada have recently moved to ban the drive-through coffee shop or standalone fast food restaurant.

-Bands haven't gotten as far in the U.S., although I know San Luis Obispo, San Luis Obispo, California has one.
+Bans haven't gotten as far in the U.S., although I know San Luis Obispo, San Louis Obispo, California has one.

-They're gonna ban drive-throughs because they think what was the other ridiculous thing that we happened last week.
+They're going to ban drive-throughs because they think what was the other ridiculous thing that we happened last week?

-We were gonna ban something because of the carbon footprint on global warming?
+They were going to ban something because of the carbon footprint on global warming.

 It was just absurd.